josephmisiti/awesome-machine-learning/README.md

 * [aerosolve](https://github.com/airbnb/aerosolve) - A machine learning library by Airbnb designed from the ground up to be human friendly.
 * [AMIDST Toolbox](http://www.amidsttoolbox.com/) - A Java Toolbox for Scalable Probabilistic Machine Learning.
+* [Chips-n-Salsa](https://github.com/cicirello/Chips-n-Salsa) - A Java library for genetic algorithms, evolutionary computation, and stochastic local search, with a focus on self-adaptation / self-tuning, as well as parallel execution.
 * [Datumbox](https://github.com/datumbox/datumbox-framework) - Machine Learning framework for rapid development of Machine Learning and Statistical applications.
 * [ELKI](https://elki-project.github.io/) - Java toolkit for data mining. (unsupervised: clustering, outlier detection etc.)
 * [Encog](https://github.com/encog/encog-java-core) - An advanced neural network and machine learning framework.
 Encog contains classes to create a wide variety of networks, as well as support classes to normalize and process data for these neural networks.
 Encog trains using multithreaded resilient propagation.
 Encog can also make use of a GPU to further speed processing time.
 A GUI based workbench is also provided to help model and train neural networks.